adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 This will mean that we want a list of all the cars, with only the name and engine properties, and on the engine we only need the power property.

 In this part we'll make use of the [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility type.
 This helps us check if a type looks like an object, or it is a [primitive type](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
-Using `Record` we create an object like type, where the first argument will represent all the properties and the second one the type of those properties.
+Using `Record` we create an object-like type, where the first argument will represent all the properties and the second one the type of those properties.
 So using something like `Record<string, any>` will create an object that has as properties any `string` and those can have `any` value.

-As an alternative, we could have used our own `Primitive` type, or another way to create an object like type.
+As an alternative, we could have used our own `Primitive` type, or another way to create an object-like type.

 Knowing this, we can build on our previous version to include an additional check: